 Meradia was retained by a leading global asset servicing company to solve scalability problems arising from the rapid growth of their data warehouse.
 Expansion of the firm’s data warehouse to meet the influx of new clients and service offerings was complex with the extension of historical data and addition of new functionality.
-Complicating the expansion were substantial numbers of errors occurring in parallel testing phases which prevented the migration of enhancements to production.
-Each new client had different needs and requirements.
+Complicating the expansion was a substantial number of errors occurring in parallel testing phases which prevented the migration of enhancements to production.
 Staff from various teams across the globe serviced the new clients while also working to enhance functional offerings to meet specific needs of each.
 One client might use attribution and contribution modules; another might use only fee billing components.
 Meradia was tasked with investigating and addressing root cause issues and creating a repeatable process to support continued client transitions.

 Meradia applied a big picture view in a way that the firm’s various staff embedded in their daily processes could not.
 Each team requested different templates for errors and procedure formats.
 Meradia built a general consensus with all groups and produced a standardized template.
 Procedures and controls for errors affecting various groups were developed and implemented.
 Group managers were made responsible for ensuring that their teams followed new procedures and controls.
 Scalability and repeatability in the underlying data warehouse was improved as teams understood the end-to-end impact of each new change made visible by new, daily error templates.
-For the first time there was an immediate feedback loop funneling impact data back to process participants and resulting in error free data for end-clients out of the data warehouse as all anomalies were held and checked before data was released for end-client consumption.Conversion & Implementation, Middle & Back Office Optimization, Process Design & Change, Service Providers & Outsourcers
+For the first time, there was an immediate feedback loop funneling impact data back to process participants and resulting in error-free data for end-clients out of the data warehouse as all anomalies were held and checked before data was released for end-client consumption.Conversion & Implementation, Middle & Back Office Optimization, Process Design & Change, Service Providers & Outsourcers